erizov/Professor/semester_1/lecture_02_efficient_sorting/heap_sort/README.md

 **Key Characteristics:**
 - **Time Complexity**: O(n log n) because building the heap takes O(n) and each of the n extract-max operations takes O(log n).
 - **Space Complexity**: O(1) because it sorts in-place by rearranging elements within the original array without additional data structures.
-- **Stability**: N/A Not stable because heap operations can swap elements that are far apart, potentially changing the relative order of equal elements..
-Not stable because heap operations can swap elements that are far apart, potentially changing the relative order of equal elements.
+- **Stability**: Not stable because heap operations can swap elements that are far apart, potentially changing the relative order of equal elements.

 ## Often Used Together With